MuberraKurt/MuberraKurt/README.md

 ## About Me

 Hello there!
-I am Müberra, a highly motivated and dedicated final-year Computer Engineering student with a strong passion for backend development.I love coding and building robust applications integrated with database management systems.
+I am Müberra, a highly motivated and dedicated final-year Computer Engineering student with a strong passion for backend development.
+I love coding and building robust applications integrated with database management systems.
 I thrive in collaborative environments and enjoy solving complex problems.

+Currently, I'm immersed in my thesis project, focusing on skin disease classification with AI.
+Leveraging deep learning techniques, particularly convolutional neural networks (CNNs), I aim to develop a robust classification model capable of accurately identifying various skin conditions from medical images.
+This project combines my interests in both computer engineering and healthcare, offering an exciting opportunity to contribute to the advancement of medical diagnostics through cutting-edge technology.

 ## My Interests

+- Artificial Intelligence
 - Backend Development
 - Database Management Systems
 - Software Solutions